fduca/SceneKitPlane/README.md

 # SceneKitPlane
-SceneKit experiment 1 for flying plane
+SceneKit experiment one  for flying plane